To identity and beyond—One architect's viewpoint

 Examples of Microsoft 365 logs that are accessed through other APIs include the following features:

-- Azure AD (activities not related to Office 365)
+- Microsoft Entra ID (activities not related to Office 365)

 - Exchange Message Tracking

-- Threat/UEBA Systems discussed above (for example, Azure AD Identity Protection, Microsoft Defender for Cloud Apps, Microsoft Defender for Endpoint, and so on)
+- Threat/UEBA Systems discussed above (for example, Microsoft Entra ID Protection, Microsoft Defender for Cloud Apps, Microsoft Defender for Endpoint, and so on)

 - Microsoft Purview Information Protection

 It's important to first identify all log sources needed for a security and compliance program.
 Also note that different logs have different on-line retention limits.